 Baby Prediction Cards

 When it comes to in-person baby showers what we love are the interactive predictions and advice cards guests are encouraged to fill out.
 To ensure our little cocobun got the same experience and keepsakes from their guests, we included one prediction card per guest in a pre-stamped envelope within each box.
 All our guests have to do is complete the card and drop it in the mail.
 It's a simple touch that our little one will have forever.

 Deliver Your Gift Boxes

 While the thought of delivering multiple gift boxes across the city sounds like a bit of a long drive, visiting our guests in person was definitely the highlight of our shower.
 Not only did we get to see our guests and have them see us in our pregnancy journey, it allowed us to catch up with every attendee, getting a visit in before the shower.
-With many virtual showers, the ability to catch up one on one with your guests isn't the easiest but a visit beforehand allowed us connect with our guests and save the shower for the actual cheese tasting and fun games!
+With many virtual showers, the ability to catch up on one with your guests isn't the easiest but a visit beforehand allowed us to connect with our guests and save the shower for the actual cheese tasting and fun games!

 Let the (Virtual) Party Begin

 When it came to moderating our shower, my sister was the primary host.
 Not only did she coordinate the games, but she also thought of other personalizations to our shower with a fun surprise from our parents, sharing sweet and funny stories of both Philip and me as babies.
 To kick off the event, Isabella walked our guests through the agenda.

 The best part about the cheese tasting is that by the time you get to the games, most adults have had at least a glass of wine and half a beer, meaning guests are very into the games and can actually become super competitive.
 While our shower was an hour and a half long it flew by and was the perfect amount of time, amount of cheese and amount of beverages to keep the party going well beyond the shower for many of our guests.